oceanprotocol/contracts/contracts/templates/README.md

-Ocean v1.x is build on top of templates, in order to accomodate severals scenarios which are mutually exclusive
+Ocean v1.x is built on top of templates, in order to accomodate severals scenarios which are mutually exclusive

 # ERC721 Templates